-A melting pot of Muslim and Hindu cultures, the capital of Andhra Pradesh comprises the twin cities of HYDERABAD and SECUNDERABAD, with a combined population of around eight million.
-Secunderabad, of little interest, is the modern administrative city founded by the British, whereas Hyderabad, the old city, has teeming bazaars, Muslim monuments and the absorbing Salar Jung Museum.
+A melting pot of Muslim and Hindu cultures, the joint capital of Andhra Pradesh and Telangana comprises the twin cities of Hyderabad and Secunderabad, with a combined population of around eight million.
+Secunderabad, of little interest, is the modern administrative city founded by the British, whereas Hyderabad, the old city, has teeming bazaars, Muslim monuments, the absorbing Salar Jung Museum and magnificent Chowmahalla Palace.
 Hyderabad declined after Independence, with tensions often close to the surface due to lack of funding.
 Nowadays, although the overcrowded old city still suffers from substandard amenities, the conurbation as a whole is booming.
 In recent years Hyderabad has overtaken Bengaluru to become India’s foremost computer and IT centre.

 The Hyderabad metropolitan area has three distinct sectors: Hyderabad, divided between the old city and newer areas towards HITEC City; Secunderabad, the modern city; and Golconda, the old fort.
-The two cities are basically one big sprawl, separated by a lake, Hussain Sagar.
-The most interesting area, south of the River Musi, holds the bazaars, the Charminar and the Salar Jung Museum.
-North of the river, the main shopping malls are found around Abids Circle and Sultan Bazaar.
-Four kilometres west of Hyderabad railway station lies the posh Banjara Hills district.
-Beyond here is the exclusive residential area of Jubilee Hills, while a further 6km brings you to HITEC City.
+The two cities are basically one big sprawl, separated by an artificial lake, Hussain Sagar.
+The most interesting area, the old city south of the River Musi, holds the bazaars and Charminar, the city’s principal landmark, as well as the Salar Jung Museum and Chowmahalla Palace.
+North of the river, the traditional shopping areas are found around Abids Circle and Sultan Bazaar.
+Four kilometres west of Hyderabad railway station lies the posh Banjara Hills district, full of gleaming malls and fancy restaurants.
+Beyond here is the exclusive residential area of Jubilee Hills, while a further 4km brings you to HITEC City.

 Salar Jung Museum

-The unmissable Salar Jung Museum, on the south bank of the River Musi, houses part of the huge collection of Salar Jung, one of the nizam’s prime ministers, and his ancestors.
+The unmissable Salar Jung Museum, on the south bank of the River Musi opposite the ornate bulbous domes of the Osmania General Hospital, houses part of the huge collection of Salar Jung, one of the nizam’s prime ministers, and his ancestors.
 A well-travelled man of wealth, he bought whatever took his fancy from both East and West, from the sublime to, in some cases, the ridiculous.
-His extraordinary hoard includes Indian jade, miniatures, furniture, lacquer-work, Mughal opaque glassware, fabrics, bronzes, Buddhist and Hindu sculpture, manuscripts and weapons.
-The museum gets very crowded on weekends.
+His extraordinary hoard includes Indian jade, miniatures, furniture, lacquerwork, Mughal opaque glassware, fabrics, bronzes, Buddhist and Hindu sculpture, manuscripts and weapons.
+At the time of writing, it was planned to reorganize the somewhat haphazard collection into geographical themes with the use of two new buildings that have been constructed either side of the old one.
+The museum gets very crowded at weekends, especially on Sunday.

 Golconda was the capital of the seven Qutb Shahi kings from 1518 until the end of the sixteenth century, when the court moved to Hyderabad itself.
 Well preserved and set in thick green scrubland, it is one of India’s most impressive forts, boasting 87 semicircular bastions and eight mighty gates, complete with gruesome elephant-proof spikes.
 Set aside a day to explore the fort, which covers an area of around four square kilometres.